lsst-sqre/safir/docs/arq.rst

 Using the arq Redis queue dependency
 ####################################

-Distributed queues allow your applications to decouple intensive and slow processing tasks from your user-facing endpoint handlers. arq_ is a simple distributed queue library with an asyncio API that uses Redis to store both queue metadata and results.
+Distributed queues allow your application to decouple slow-running processing tasks from your user-facing endpoint handlers. arq_ is a simple distributed queue library with an asyncio API that uses Redis to store both queue metadata and results.
-To simplify integrating arq_ into your FastAPI application and test suites, Safir provides a endpoint handler dependency, in the `safir.dependencies.arq` module, that provides an arq_ client to your endpoint handling functions.
+To simplify integrating arq_ into your FastAPI application and test suites, Safir provides an endpoint handler dependency (`safir.dependencies.arq`) that provides an arq_ client.

 For information on using arq in general, see the `arq documentation <https://arq-docs.helpmanual.io>`_.
 For real-world examples of how this dependency, and arq-based distributed queues in general are used in FastAPI apps, see our `Times Square <https://github.com/lsst-sqre/times-square>`__ and `Noteburst <https://github.com/lsst-sqre/noteburst>`__ applications.